ycraaron/nodejs-react-framework/readme.md

-# Code challenge
+## Code challenge
 Create a service that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter the view using autocompletion search.
 The data is available on DataSF: Film Locations.

-# Links
+## Links

 - Website: [Website](http://13.59.162.183:3000)
 - Linkedin Profile: [https://www.linkedin.com/in/craaronyang/]

-# Introduction
+## Introduction

+- Tech stack
+     - React+Node.js+MongoDB
 - As is specified in code chanllenge, the website is developed according to the basic functionality requirements.

-- Since I didn't have any experience related to React and Node.js programming before, this is the first Full-stack React + Node.js web application I have ever built.
+- Since I didn't have any experience related to React or Node.js programming before, this is the first Full-stack React + Node.js web application I have ever built.
 Your advice would be precious to me to make improvements.
 Thanks for taking time going through this document.

 ## Functionality
 ### Frontend (React)